sangyog10/research-agent/README.md

-# Day 21 — Research → Email Agent (LangGraph, human in the loop)
+# Research → Email Agent

 A LangGraph workflow that researches a topic, drafts an email about it, then **stops and waits for you** in the browser.
 You approve it or send it back for